lfoster1150/lfoster1150/README.md

 ### Howdy!
-I'm Luke, a Software Engineer with a background in Manufacturing and Electrical Engineering and an obsession with learning new skills and technologies...
+I'm Luke, a Software Engineer with a background in Manufacturing and Electrical Engineering and an obsession with learning new skills and technologies.
 ___
 ### My Github Stats:
 ![#](https://github-readme-stats.vercel.app/api?username=lfoster1150&hide=stars,issues&include_all_commits=true&count_private=true&show_icons=true&theme=vue-dark)